Utah Orthodontics FAQ

 What foods can I eat?

 Stay away from chewy, sticky, crunchy, or hard foods, as these can gum up your braces and break bands and brackets.
-Also avoid chewing on things like pens, water bottles, or soda caps – these can damage braces as well, lengthening your treatment time.
+Avoid chewing on things like pens, water bottles, or soda caps – these can damage braces as well, lengthening your treatment time.
+Also, certain drinks should be avoided when wearing braces, especially anything sugary or high-pigmented.
 Beyond that, however, you can eat whatever you want!

 What’s the right way to brush and floss?